Patrick-Adie24/-Cybersecurity-Laboratory-Environment-Setup/README.md

 # -Cybersecurity-Laboratory-Environment-Setup
-Building an Isolated Virtual Laboratory for Penetration Testing and Ethical Hacking Practice
+**Building an Isolated Virtual Laboratory for Penetration Testing and Ethical Hacking Practice**

+---
 ## 📌 Project Overview
 This project presents the establishment of a controlled laboratory environment for practical networking and penetration-testing activities.

 The setup involves installing the required file-compression utility and configuring Oracle VirtualBox to create and manage virtual machines for practical testing and experimentation.

+---
 ## 🎯 Objectives

 The main objectives of this lab are to: